Skip to content

 steps to delete a given identifier

-If coming here from the GitHub Errors page because you enter the wrong TEAMID in Secrets - return to that page once you've deleted as many identifiers as you can: Errors: Wrong TEAMID in Secrets.
+If coming here from the Errors with Browser page because you enter the wrong TEAMID in Secrets - return to that page once you've deleted as many identifiers as you can: Errors: Wrong TEAMID in Secrets.

 If you were just trying to clean up the identifiers, then follow these steps: